Shahi Kheer – Makhana Pudding

 Shahi Kheer (Makhana Pudding)

 Shahi Kheer, also called Makahana Pudding is a very traditional pudding-like dessert.
 Makhana is puffed lotus flower seed and looks like popcorn.
-Shahi means rich and royal.
+Shahi means rich and royal and this dish is a royal sweet snack.
 The textures of the nuts, and the creaminess of the milk makes this a super dessert.
 Adding the caramelize sugar with saffron and cardamom adds a very subtle and unique taste to the kheer.

 5 from 1 vote